-Without fear or favor and in partnership with our diverse community, we will create and maintain a safe environment with the reduction of crime through problem-oriented and community-based policing strategies.
+In partnership with our diverse community, we will create and maintain a safe environment with the reduction of crime through problem-oriented and community-based policing strategies.
 The quality of life for those we serve takes precedent over our individual needs.

 The Hermiston Police Department is committed to serving the community while protecting the rights of all persons.
-Our diverse 37 sworn officer department is representative of the demographic for those we serve.
+Our diverse 41 sworn officer department is representative of the demographic for those we serve.
 The department is responsible for general public safety; prevention of crime; responding to and investigating crime; apprehension of those who commit crime; public order; traffic safety; criminal justice records; and safety/prevention education.